open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Solid Terrain

 Your car may not move over any terrain with the solid keyword.
-If any move you make brings you into contact with solid terrain your movement immediately ends and you make a control check.
-If you were making an Advance action you take 2 control checks instead.
+If any move you make brings you into contact with solid terrain your activation immediately ends and you make a control check.
+If you were making an Advance action you make 2 control checks instead.

 #### Dangerous

-If your car moves over dangerous terrain you roll 1 control check for every full inch you travel through it.
+If your car moves over dangerous terrain you roll 1 control check for each move or advance action that includes moving through the terrain.

 #### Destructible